ksburhan/rust-restaurant-application/README.md

 | Remove item | DELETE | /api/v1/table/[table_id]/items/[item_id] | table_id = i64, item_id = i64
 | Query all table items | GET | /api/v1/table/[table_id] | table_id = i64
 | Query item | GET | /api/v1/table/[table_id]/items/[item_id] | table_id = i64, item_id = i64

+## Runtime
+### Client
+The client binary runs in an endless loop.
+During one loop it:
+ - determines a random table number
+ - adds a hard coded list of dishes to the table
+ - queries all the content of the table
+ - picks a random `item_id`
+ - queries the `item_id` on the specified table
+ - removes the picked `item_id` on said table
+ - queries all the remaining items on the table

+### Server
+The server launches the rocket webserver and processes incoming requests.
+The requests are routed through the `order_controller`, which calls the correct function in the `order_service`.

 ## Output
 ### Client